burgess01/top/README.md

 [![Language: Python](https://img.shields.io/badge/Language-Python-blue.svg)](https://www.python.org/)
 [![Commits: Conventional](https://img.shields.io/badge/Commits-Conventional-blue.svg)](https://www.conventionalcommits.org/en/v1.0.0/)

-A MacOS Python implementation of 'top' command using Psutil.
+A Cross-Platform Python implementation of 'top' command using Psutil.

 ## What top Does

-Top is able to get most of the top information with the restrictions that come with running it at the program level, as well as the MacOS interface.
+Top is able to get most of the top information with the restrictions that come with running it at the program level.
+Different statistics are shown based on the operating system that this project is run on. top work on MacOS, Linux, and Windows operating systems.

 ## How to Get Started With top